 General Options is the very first tab which contains all the essential settings for WP User Frontend.
-You will find this page from wp-admin → User Frontend → Settings → General
+You will find this page from wp-admin → User Frontend → Settings → General Options.

-Admin Area Access: As WP User Frontend is a frontend based system and regular users can manage almost everything without accessing the admin area, you might want to turn off the backend access.
+Admin area access: As WP User Frontend is a frontend based system and regular users can manage almost everything without accessing the admin area, you might want to turn off the backend access.
 So using this option, you can select people with which user roles can access the admin area.

-Override the post edit link: If you select yes, then all the users will have to edit all of their posts from frontend not matter what their role is.
+Override the post edit link: If you select yes, then all the users will have to edit all of their posts from frontend no matter what their role is.
 All the post edit links everywhere should point to the frontend edit page.

 If you select no, then the users who have backend access will be taken the backend edit page.
 People who do not have access to the backend will be taken to the frontend edit page.

-reCAPTCHA Public Key: This option is not mandatory and often our users leave these fields blank.
+reCAPTCHA Site Key: This option is not mandatory and often our users leave these fields blank.
 But we recommend using CAPTCHA for registration and guest posting forms.
 You will need the reCAPTCHA public key for using this option.
 Please refer to the tutorial – Configuring reCAPTCHA for Registration and Posting Form

 Google Map API: With this option, you can render Google Maps to your form.
 You will require the API key for this feature.
 See how you can get Maps API key from Google.